-Because mobile geospatial systems are so critical to your success, it’s important to ask potential vendors the right questions about their mobile capabilities.
-You cannot assume that just because you have a GIS in your utility or telecommunications office that it easily extends to the field.
-This is illustrated by the fact that many of the major GIS vendors all have very different architectures for their mobile solutions.
+Because mobile-first geospatial software is so critical to your digital success, it’s important to ask potential vendors the right questions about their mobile capabilities.
+You cannot assume that just because you have a GIS in your telecoms or utility office that it can be successfully extended into field operations.
+This is illustrated by the fact that many of the major GIS vendors have very different architectures for their office and mobile solutions.
 They often rely on third party products or delivering SDK’s that force companies to create, deploy and support their own mobile solutions on proprietary platforms.

-Most RFP and RFI’s we see from companies are setting the bar way too low and are being satisfied with “good enough” mobile software that will not provide their field teams the solutions they need now and into the future.
-With 120 detailed questions and supporting notes, IQGeo has produced an RFP template in an Excel format that will help you think through the various components of a successful mobile geospatial solution.
-It is designed to help you align the questions in your RFP with your strategic goals in order to choose a long-term partner who understands your business challenges and has a solution to solve them.
+Most RFP and RFI’s we see from telecoms and utility companies set the bar far too low.
+Their structure of their RFPs maps out “good enough” mobile software that will not provide their field teams the solutions they need now and into the future.
+We want to help you set the bar higher.
+With 136 detailed questions and supporting notes, IQGeo has produced an RFP template in an Excel format that will help you think through the various components of a successful mobile geospatial solution.
+It is designed to help you align RFP questions with your strategic goals in order to choose a long-term partner who understands your business challenges and delivers solutions to solve them.

 Below is a summary of the key sections and a sample of the questions you should be asking vendors in your evaluation.

 This section is designed to understand the fundamental building blocks of the mobile solution, and the devices and operating systems that are supported.
 With the rapid development in the mobile market, driven by consumer demand, you need flexibility to rapidly adapt your hardware and operating systems for future requirements.

 - Can your mobile application run on iOS, Windows and Android seamlessly from a single code base?

 - Can your solution run online and offline from the same application?